When you’ve done the work, you should get paid. It’s as simple as that.

 If you hate chasing up payments, the best defence is a good offence.

-Ask people to pay on the day of providing services wherever possible or at least for upfront cost such as materials.
+Ask people to pay on the day of providing services wherever possible or at least for upfront costs such as materials.

 Get paid on time